-Areas of practice
+Areas of Practice

-Unlike other professions, viz. law, medicine, etc. social workers work in a variety of fields and settings, since it deals with human problems.
+Unlike other professions, viz.
+Law, medicine, etc. Social workers work in a variety of fields and settings since it deals with human problems.
 Few of the areas are as follows:

-Clinical and mental health
+Clinical and Mental Health

-Women and children
+Women and Children

 Another very broad and important area where social workers contribute is working with vulnerable women and children.
 There are different types of problems faced by this group at the individual and community level.
-Interventions are made at the various aspects of their issues at various levels (eg. Child marriage and child sexual abuse, domestic violence and gender based violence, women empowerment)
+Interventions are made at the various aspects of their issues at various levels (e.g. Child marriage and child sexual abuse, domestic violence and gender-based violence, women empowerment)

-Social and community medicine
+Social and Community Medicine

-This branch of social work addresses the social aspects of any disease or disorder, viz., HIV/AIDS, Cancer, acute mental disorders.
-These type of illnesses are associated with some degree of stigma and discrimination in the society.
+This branch of social work addresses the social aspects of any disease or disorder, viz, HIV/AIDS, Cancer, acute mental disorders.
+These types of illnesses are associated with some degree of stigma and discrimination in society.

 Addiction, be it drugs or alcohol; leads to many social and family problems.
-Youths especially adolescents are the more vulnerable group.
+Youths especially adolescents are the most vulnerable group.
 Social workers work in de-addiction centres and also aid in rehabilitation after the treatment.

 With many communities in several countries facing the wrath of civil wars, people flee their country and take refuge in other countries.
 Refugees have their own set of problems in the host country which the social workers strive to address.